Frequently Asked Questions: Irritable bowel syndrome

-- Elevated blood pressure compensation.
-Rapidly elevated blood pressure in response to a sudden, strong stress event causes a near instant release of excess blood plasma into the stomach and large intestine lumen to normalize it.
-This is the body's “safety release valve”, essential to prevent blood vessels and capillaries from rupture.
-Unfortunately, rapid stretching of the stomach with fluids stimulates the vomiting center which causes nausea and vomiting.
-Similarly, excess fluids in the colon flow downwards, stimulate the anal plexus and provoke profuse diarrhea.
+- Blood pressure compensation.
+Rapidly elevated blood pressure in response to a sudden, intense stress event causes a near-instant release of excess blood plasma into the stomach and large intestine lumen to normalize it.
+This “safety release valve” is essential to prevent blood vessels and capillaries from rupture.
+Unfortunately, the stomach's rapid stretching with fluids stimulates the vomiting center, which causes nausea and vomiting.
+Similarly, excess fluids in the colon flow downwards, stimulate the anal plexus, and provoke profuse diarrhea.

 - Impact on digestion and motility.
-Moderate or even low-level sustained stress inhibits digestion and motility (peristaltic propulsion of food and stools) in order to mobilize energy for a flight-or-fight type of response.
-Sustained, long-term stress leads to indigestion “on the top,” and constipation “on the bottom” because nothing, literally, moves.
+Moderate or even low-level sustained stress inhibits digestion and motility (peristaltic propulsion of food and stools) to mobilize energy for a flight-or-fight type of response.
+Sustained, long-term stress leads to indigestion “on the top” and constipation “on the bottom” because nothing moves.
 Both conditions — indigestion and constipation — contribute mightily to IBS and related digestive disorders.

 Can you do anything about it?
 Yes, you can.
-In cases of major stress events, it's a matter of training and conditioning.
+In cases of significant stress events, it's a matter of training and conditioning.
 Professional soldiers don't soil their pants or vomit when they get fired at — they duck, evade, and respond.
-If they can be trained to ignore bullets, so can you to evade mother-in-law, ignore an obnoxious co-worker, and duck away from rude drivers, and there is plenty of specialized literature, dedicated to this subject.
+If they can be trained to ignore bullets, so can you evade mother-in-law, ignore an obnoxious co-worker, and duck away from rude drivers.
+There is plenty of specialized literature dedicated to this subject.

 Restrict proteins.
 While under severe or even moderate stress, protein may not digest fully because stress hormones inhibit gastric secretion and peristalsis.
 Restricting proteins allows you to prevent indigestion, dyspepsia, food poisoning, and related complications.

 - Normalize blood sugar.
-After an initial spike of stress hormones, blood sugar dives down considerably, and you may experience strong cravings for sweets.
+After an initial spike of stress hormones, blood sugar dives down considerably, and you may experience intense cravings for sweets.
 If your stomach is already full, don't stuff it with more food to get your sugar fix — they won't give you any more “blood sugar” until carbs get down into the intestines.
-Instead, use near instant sublingual glucose tablets, or dissolve a sugar cube, or piece of chocolate under the tongue.
+Instead, use near-instant sublingual glucose tablets, or dissolve a sugar cube or chocolate piece under the tongue.
 You only need 2-3 grams of glucose to stabilize low blood sugar, and, in this case, the sublingual path is the fastest available (other than an I.V. drip).